pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

    clock cycles for dropping dead objects.
 Maintaining a separate object map also increases memory requirements.

-5. A race condition detailed in the next section.
+5. Use-after-free conditions detailed in the next section.

-### <a name="conc"></a>Concurrency Consequences
+### <a name="conc"></a>Premature Object Deallocation

+#### The First

-There is a race condition in the current implementation where, during the mark phase of collection, the mutator reads a pointer from the heap, roots it, and then overwrites the heap location with a new pointer or null before the heap location has been traced.
+There is a use-after-free condition in the current implementation where, during the mark phase of collection, the mutator reads a pointer from the heap, roots it, and then overwrites the heap location with a new pointer or null before the heap location has been traced.
 The object pointed to has been rooted and a journal entry been written, but the mark phase is not reading the journal at this point.
 The sweep phase will then drop the object leaving the mutator in a use-after-free state.

-This race condition means that the mutator threads cannot currently use mo-gc in it's present form as fully general purpose, or rather that data structures must be persistent or designed to avoid this scenario.
+This means that the mutator threads cannot currently use mo-gc in it's present form as fully general purpose, or rather that data structures must be persistent or designed to avoid this scenario.